JasonGoemaat/CheatEngineMonoHelper/README.md

 With the search window for Crying Suns I immediately see 'PlayerState' which seems very interesting.
-Other things pop up that could quickly lead to cheats such as the fields "player" on the "Team" class, playerState on the RunSTate class, and playerBattleship on BattlefieldUI.
+Other things pop up that could quickly lead to cheats such as the fields "player" on the "Team" class, playerState on the RunState class, and playerBattleship on BattlefieldUI.
 In methods we can see Configuration.get_InvinciblePlayer, GameState.get_PlayerState, Battlefield.set_PlayerBattleship, etc.